Circulating Tumor Cells (CTC) for Prostate Cancer by CellSearch, Blood

 The CellSearch System identifies and enumerates the number of circulating tumor cells (CTCs) in a blood specimen.(1) Studies suggest that the number of CTCs is associated with progression-free and overall survival in patients with metastatic prostate cancer.(2,3)

+Results are reported as favorable or unfavorable.
 In patients with metastatic prostate cancer, the finding of > or =5 circulating tumor cells/7.5 mL of blood is predictive of shorter progression-free survival and overall survival.(2)

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances